run-llama/llama_index/llama-index-integrations/agent/llama-index-agent-introspective/README.md

 ### Examples

-- [Toxicity Reduction Example](https://github.com/runllama/llama_index/blob/main/llama-index-integrations/agent/llama-index-agent-introspective/examples/toxicity_reduction.ipynb) (Warning: this notebook contains (LLMs generated) content that may be considered offensive or sensitive to some.)
+- [Toxicity Reduction Example](https://github.com/runllama/llama_index/blob/main/llama-index-integrations/agent/llama-index-agent-introspective/examples/toxicity_reduction.ipynb) (WARNING: this notebook contains content that may be considered offensive or sensitive to some.)